Learn the Craft of Filmmaking

 WORKING WITH ACTORS

 To direct actors, one must learn how to work with actors and receive instruction and experience in how to get effective performances from actors in their film projects.
-Students also get the change to gain some experience as actors, providing them with important insight into what happens on the other side of the camera.
+Students also get the chance to gain some experience as actors, providing them with important insight into what happens on the other side of the camera.

 Each film camp at the Film Academy will challenge you to become a well-rounded filmmaker with actual experience making films.
 Click here to apply today.